huggingface/transformers/docs/source/en/tasks/text-to-speech.md

  'sampling_rate': 16000}
 ```

-Here's a code snippet you can use to listen to the resulting audio in a notebook:
+You can then listen to the result:

 ```py
 >>> from IPython.display import Audio